 The Temptation to improve the Opaeka’a Falls View

-Now even though the overlook was very popular and busy, it left a lot to be desired.
+Now even though the overlook was very popular and busy, its view still left a lot to be desired.

 Indeed, it posed a dilemma as to whether we should seek out a way to get closer to the waterfall or be content with this view that bordered on disappointing.

 Well, it turned out that there were paths to the base of the waterfall as explained in the Adventures section of the Blue Bible.

 As you can tell from the dearth of photos on this page, we decided against chancing it, and since that time, more fencing and more signage had been put up prohibiting trying to scramble to the base of the falls.